MicrosoftDocs/cpp-docs/docs/c-runtime-library/c-run-time-library-reference.md

 ---
 # Microsoft C runtime library (CRT) reference

-The Microsoft runtime library provides routines for programming for the Microsoft Windows operating system.
+The Microsoft runtime library provides routines for programming the Microsoft Windows operating system.
 These routines automate many common programming tasks that are not provided by the C and C++ languages.

 Sample programs are included in the individual reference topics for most routines in the library.